hyperledger/besu-docs/docs/HowTo/Send-Transactions/Transactions.md

 Signed transactions can be simple value transfers, contract creation, or contract invocation.

-[Use Web3.js](../Develop-Dapps/Web3js.md) to create and send a signed raw transaction to transfer Ether and create a smart contract.
+[Use client libraries](../Develop-Dapps/Client-Libraries.md) to create and send a signed raw transaction to transfer Ether and create a smart contract.

 !!! warning "Private keys"